ChanlChanl

 // 7.
 Responds: explains order status, offers to place new order for additional widget

-12. Meta-Prompting
+12. Meta-prompting

-This is underrated.
-The model often knows what it responds well to better than you do.
+Instead of manually iterating on prompt text, ask the model to critique and improve your prompts.
+This is underrated — the model often knows what it responds well to better than you do.

 typescript